Ilkley Moor UFO incident: Legacy

 The Ilkley Moor incident generated headlines in the UK at the time and remains one of the country's most famous UFO sightings.
-Nick Pope, a journalist who previously worked at the ‘UFO desk’ of the Ministry of Defence included this event in a 2011 list of "Top 10 UFO incidents in the UK".
+Nick Pope, a journalist who previously worked at the ‘UFO desk’ of the Ministry of Defence, included this event in a 2011 list of "Top 10 UFO incidents in the UK".
 It has been cited as one of the most persuasive UFO incidents to ever occur.

-Skeptics have claimed that the whole incident is a hoax.
+Sceptics have claimed that the whole incident is a hoax.
 They have said that the photograph is so blurry that it is far from proof of any alien visitors to Earth.
 They have argued that the “alien” in the photograph could easily be a man or a cardboard cut-out.
 Sceptics have also asked why Spencer did not take a photograph of the craft, noting that such a photograph would be more difficult to fake.
 Sceptics have also dismissed the supposed physical evidence of the broken compass, saying that it is easy to manually wreck compasses.